Eucalyptus granitica: Description

 Eucalyptus granitica is a tree that typically grows to a height of 20 m and forms a lignotuber.
 It has hard or soft, dark grey to black ironbark on the trunk and branches.
 Young plants and coppice regrowth have stems that are more or less square in cross-section and leaves that are more or less sessile, lance-shaped, 60-110 mm long and 1-20 mm wide.
 Adult leaves are lance-shaped, more or less the same glossy green on both sides, 70-150 mm long and 13-32 mm wide on a petiole 10-20 mm long.
 The flower buds are usually arranged in groups of seven on a branched peduncle, 3-11 mm long, the individual buds on pedicels 2-4 mm long.
 Mature buds are oval, 4-6 mm long and about 3 mm wide with a conical to rounded operculum.
 Flowering has mostly been recorded between July and September and the flowers are white.
 The fruit is a woody cup-shaped or barrel-shaped capsule 4-6 mm long and 3-6 mm wide with the valves near or below rim level.

 Taxonomy and naming

 Eucalyptus granitica was first formally described in 1991 by Ken Hill and Lawrie Johnson from a specimen collected near Atherton on the road to Herberton.
-The description was publish in the journal Telopea.
+The description was published in the journal Telopea.
 The specific epithet is derived from the neo-Latin word graniticus, relating to granite, referring to the usual habitat of this species.